 - The extent of the condition.

-- The tolerance shown by the patient to medications, some procedures or therapies.
+- The tolerance showed by the patient to medications, some procedures, or therapies.

 - The expectations that are had for the course of each specific situation.

 - Antibiotics are prescribed orally or intravenously to treat any infection—underlying bacterial.
 Antibiotics or antivirals usually clear a superficial infection in the skin or tissue, and the nodes gradually return to their standard size.

 Treatment In cases where the lymph nodes are swollen due to HIV infection, the patient should be given a specific treatment for this condition.

 - The doctor may prescribe anti-inflammatory medications to reduce inflammation and swelling.

 Surgery may be necessary to drain an abscess.
 If a lymph node becomes infected, an abscess can form.

 The swelling will usually go down quickly when the abscess drains.

 To do this, the doctor will first numb the area.
 Then he makes a small cut that will allow the infected pus to escape.